deepgram/web-next/content/blog/posts/building-404-pages-that-bring-joy/index.md

 ---
-title: Building 404 Pages That Bring Joy
+title: "Building 404 Pages That Bring Joy"
-description: How we transformed the bad experience of landing on a 404 page into an enjoyable experience with a game.
+description: "How we transformed the bad experience of landing on a 404 page into an enjoyable experience with a game."
 date: 2022-03-10
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646855876/blog/2022/03/building-404-pages-that-bring-joy/Turning-Our-404-Page-Into-a-Game%402x.jpg
 authors: